Loverna SK Then & Now (x2)

 While it’s taken a record amount time for these to be published (even by our sloooow standards), we’re certain you’ll enjoy them and consider the wait well worth it.

-The first “then” shows two buildings just off Main Street, the Monarch Garage and Legion Hall.
+The first “Then” shows two buildings just off Main Street, the Monarch Garage and Legion Hall.
 These are from 1917 and 1946 respectively.
-We know not the date of the first photo, but we suspect it’s fairly contemporary, our guess being the 1970s-1980s period.
+We don’t know the date of the first photo, but we suspect it’s fairly contemporary and our guess the 1970s-1980s period.
+Update: turns out the early 1990s, so were off a bit – more info further down.

 The Monarch stood until recently, but the pumps seen in front were long gone before that.
-These appear to be 1950s models and presumably the business had those gravity fed pumps earlier.
-What a fine looking building it was and that sign!
-Interestingly there was a road running past the Monarch, which appears to have been well used, which is no longer there now.
+These appear to be 1950s models and presumably the business had those gravity feed pumps earlier.
+What a fine looking building and that sign is amazing!
+Interestingly a road ran past the Monarch, to its right, which appears at the time well used but now no longer there.

 It’s clear the business had been shut down for a time in the original photo.
 The White Rose brand of gas ceased to be available after the mid-1960s, so the Monarch may have closed sometime before.
 An ancient poster in the Loverna Community Hall shows the garage offered “genuine Ford parts”.